If you’ve spent even 10 minutes googling remedies for your migraine headaches, you’ve probably read that you should try supplements.

 Usually, these vitamins and nutrients can come from the foods you eat, assuming you have a balanced diet, but for some people, taking supplements can help balance out a deficiency or offer additional health benefits.

-Most are available over the counter, but just because you can pick them up at your nearest Whole Foods, doesn’t mean you should, at least without consulting a doctor.
+Most are available over the counter, but just because you can pick them up at your nearest Whole Foods, doesn’t mean you should, at least without consulting a medical provider.
 Again, different people have different reactions to these substances, and some may have unintended side effects or interact with other medications you’re taking.